Chardan Capital Maintains Opus Genetics (IRD) Buy Recommendation

 What is the Fund Sentiment?

-There are 56 funds or institutions reporting positions in Opus Genetics.
-This is an decrease of 1 owner(s) or 1.75% in the last quarter.
-Average portfolio weight of all funds dedicated to IRD is 0.11%, an increase of 106.97%.
-Total shares owned by institutions increased in the last three months by 20.19% to 17,680K shares.
+There are 58 funds or institutions reporting positions in Opus Genetics.
+This is an increase of 2 owner(s) or 3.57% in the last quarter.
+Average portfolio weight of all funds dedicated to IRD is 0.14%, an increase of 36.66%.
+Total shares owned by institutions increased in the last three months by 4.65% to 18,176K shares.
 The put/call ratio of IRD is 0.06, indicating a bullish outlook.

 What are Other Shareholders Doing?